Ed.D. in Curriculum & Instruction: Learning & Development Concentration

 - Be familiar with Graduate School’s application requirements and forms

 - Test scores should be as current as possible.
-We prefer no older than five years.
-If they are borderline, consider taking them again.
+If your scores are borderline, consider taking them again.
 We will accept your highest score(s).

 - Graduate GPA’s should be no lower than 3.5. on a 4.0 scale.

 - Your writing sample should be well structured, answer the questions, and have no grammatical errors.